 Triple-negative breast cancer

 In triple-negative breast cancer (TNBC), the cancer cells do not contain receptors for estrogen, progesterone, or HER2.
-About 10 – 20 percent of all breast cancers are triple-negative.
 This type of breast cancer is usually invasive and usually begins in the breast ducts.

 Healthy breast cells contain receptors for the hormones estrogen and progesterone.
 They also contain receptors for a protein called HER2, which stimulates normal cell growth.
 About two out of three women with breast cancer have cells that contain receptors for estrogen and progesterone, and about 20 – 30 percent of breast cancers have too many HER2 receptors.